nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Glenn - 1 - TurnBlue Serge
 - Leena - Spam 1's until Level 4 - IceBlast
+- Serge - 2 / 2 / 3 (2 / 3 / 2 f you're not attacked yet or again 1 / 3 / 3 if you're really feeling yourself for no particular reason)
 - Serge and Glenn - 2 / 2 / 3 until Polly dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**